mvolkmann/blog/src/raycast.md

 - Click the "Select More Apps" button under "Disabled Application".
 - Select an application.

+To delete entries from the clipboard history, press cmd-k and select "Delete Entry", "Delete Entries..." (last 5, 15, or 30 minutes), or "Delete All Entries".

 ## File Search

 To search for files, open Raycast, type "sf",